urbics/laracivi/README.md

  - Run civi:make:db to create a new civicrm database directly, using CiviCRM's civicrm.msql script.
  - Or, run civi:make:migration to generate migration files, optionally with seeder and model classes.
  - Build the tables using Laravel's migration: `php artisan migrate --database=civicrm --path=database/migrations/civi --seed` (These are the default settings - change database connection and path as needed)

+## Limitations and cautions
+The civicrm/civicrm-core package has dependencies whose versions may conflict with those in your project.  urbics/laracivi has been tested against a clean install of laravel 5.5; more complex projects have had conflicts during `composer install`.

+civicrm-core uses the PEAR DB class, which conflicts with the DB facade used in Laravel.
+A solution is to replace `use DB;` with `use Illuminate\Database\DatabaseManager as DB;` in classes that rely on the DB facade.

 ## Tests
 The project includes phpunit tests for each of the console commands as well as for basic api functionality.